tjol/ckdl/doc/ckdl-py.rst

 .. py:class:: Value(type_annotation : str, value)

-    A KDL value with a type annotation values without a type annotation are represented as :py:class:`NoneType`, :py:class:`bool`, :py:class:`int`, :py:class:`float`, or
+    A KDL value with a type annotation.

-    :py:class:`str`.
+    Values without a type annotation are represented as NoneType, bool, int, float, or str.

     .. py:attribute:: type_annotation